nicholaswmin/fsm/README.md

 // current state: "closed" has no transition: "push"
 ```

-... and that's pretty much the end of this documentation for 99% of use-cases.

-## Advanced Usage

 ## Transform existing objects to FSMs

 Subclasses which `extend` other classes, cannot use further inheritance to